BananaBerryInc/spit-fire/README.md

 As of now, stable(ish) releases are planned for Friday of each week.
 If you want to be on the bleeding edge, or just want an easy way to update, please check out https://github.com/BananaBerryInc/spit-fire-updater for an easy way to update Spit-fire

+# About the font we used.

+We used the font "Saira", which is licensed under OFL (SIL Open Font License).
+You can fins a copy of the font's license in the "res" directory, under the name "OFS.txt".
+Saira was created by Cristiano Sobral.

 # Thanks